hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 3﻿.
-Edit MySQL Deployment config
+Edit MySQL deployment config

-T﻿yping the following command to edit the MySQL deployment config and change the PVC name to *mysql-pvc-restore*:
+T﻿yping the following command to edit the MySQL deployment config and change the PVC name from *mysql-pvc* to *mysql-pvc-restore*: